Drug crimes lawyer in Newton County, MO.

 - 20mg or more of fentanyl

 Drug crime penalties in Newton County, MO are severe, but we know how to scrutinize every detail of your case to uncover weaknesses in the prosecution’s arguments.
-While every case is different, here’s how our drug crimes attorneys can help build a powerful defense strategy:
+While every case is different, here’s how our drug crimes attorneys can help build a strategic defense:

 Fighting Unreasonable Search and Seizure